Internal Committee (IC)

 Registration of Complaints

-Complaints can be lodged directly with any member of the
+Complaints may be submitted through any of the following methods:

-oral it shall be reduced in writing by the committee or the
+complaint, it shall be reduced to writing by the member receiving the complaint

-A complaint should be lodged within four weeks of the incident.
+A complaint should preferably be filed within 90 days from the

 Write your complaints to the following E-mail ID: